 Professional training in editorial skills – You cannot guess and Google your way through an edit.
 Clients are savvy and know how things should be done.
 Editors need to meet their expectations, whether that’s working for a publishing house, indie writer, or a start-up.

 The ability to work independently – Editorial work is done alone, so you must be able to manage yourself.
 Yes, you may have to attend the occasional meeting, but in general, you will work alone most of the time.
 This means knowing how to research and fix editorial issues that arise.

 How much money can you make?

 Here is a guideline for how much editors can make.
 These rates can change based on factors like client-specific needs, deadlines, and niches.
 For example, the medical and software fields pay more than other industries.

 To work as a professional who can command industry standard rates or higher, you must be trained.
 Editing is not something that involves following your gut or preferences.
 In fact, editing is about working against your preferences, and doing what is best for the client, audience, and message.

 At Edit Republic, we offer pro-level training in editing, copyediting, and proofreading.
-The Art of Line Editing and High-Level Proofreading Pro are industry leading courses, and our students go on to work with publishing houses, agencies, start-ups, businesses and writers.
+Advanced Editing And Manuscript Evaluation, The Art Of Line Editing and High-Level Proofreading And Copyediting Pro are industry leading courses, and our students go on to work with publishing houses, agencies, start-ups, businesses and writers.

 Now that you know what the different types of editing are, and how you can become an editor, it’s time to think about what you want to do.
 Do you want to focus on one editorial skill?
 Or do you want to offer more than one service?
 How about offering all of the editorial skills, including proofreading, so you can meet your clients’ needs at whatever stage they’re in?